Bone Marrow Transplant & Leukemia Treatment in China 2026: Complete Guide

 • Founded in 1907, one of China's oldest and most respected hospitals

-• Advanced transplant protocols
+• Advanced transplant protocols with 30+ years experience

-• Dedicated international patient services
+• Dedicated international patient services department

-• Address: 197 Ruijin Second Road, Huangpu District, Shanghai
+• Address: 197 Ruijin Second Road, Huangpu District, Shanghai 200025

-Specialty: Integrated hematology and transplant care
+Specialty: Specialized hematology and oncology center

-• English-speaking medical team
+• English-speaking hematology team

-Leukemia Types Treated
+Section 5: Leukemia & Blood Cancer Types Treated

 Acute Myeloid Leukemia (AML)